yt-dlp/yt-dlp/README.md

                 myplugin.py

 yt-dlp looks for these `yt_dlp_plugins` namespace folders in many locations (see below) and loads in plugins from **all** of them.
+Set the environment variable `YTDLP_NO_PLUGINS` to something nonempty to disable loading plugins entirely.

 See the [wiki for some known plugins](https://github.com/yt-dlp/yt-dlp/wiki/Plugins)